 - From the main working environments page, drag and drop the source environment (On-premises) to the target environment (Cloud Volumes ONTAP).

-- On the “Source Peering Setup” page, choose the Cluster Logical Interface (LIF) you want to use for the cluster peering setup, which is the initial connection between the two working environments.
+- (Optional) Depending on the number of intercluster LIFs available on the discovered on-premises ONTAP cluster, the Source Peering Setup screen may appear.
+If it does, on the “Source Peering Setup” page, choose the Cluster Logical Interface (LIF) you want to use for the cluster peering setup, which is the initial connection between the two working environments.
 Click “Continue” to proceed.

 - The next screen will show the list of volumes on the source.
 Select the volume that you want to be replicated.

 - In this step you can define the destination volume.
-The name, disk type, and tiering policy will be assigned with default values according to the source.
-Keep the defaults and select “Continue.”
+Select the Destination disk type based on the type of disk required.
+Note the tiering policy will be assigned with default values according to the source.
+Once done, click “Continue.”

 - Define the data transfer rate maximum.
 This setting is useful in environments with bandwidth restrictions.
 Select “Continue.”